How Today’s Homeowners Are Finding Contractors (and What That Means for You)

 Why social proof matters more than ever

 Online reviews are the new word-of-mouth.
 Surveys consistently show that people trust online reviews nearly as much as personal recommendations.
-Platforms like Google, Yelp, Angi, and Houzz have become go-to resources for homeowners trying to vet contractors.
+Platforms like Google, Yelp, and AskHomey.com have become go-to resources for homeowners trying to vet contractors.
 A contractor with five solid reviews will often be chosen over one with none, even if they’ve been in business longer.

 This makes reputation management a key part of your marketing strategy.
 Promptly respond to both positive and negative reviews.
 Thank your clients publicly, and take ownership of any issues with professionalism.
 Don’t be shy about asking happy customers to leave reviews.
 Make it easy by sending them a direct link.
 Over time, these reviews compound into a trustworthy online reputation.